Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

 Dumbledore was also known to be a Transfiguration teacher at Hogwarts, but in the film we see him clearly teaching Defence Against the Dark Arts.
 Is there a reason that this fact was obscured from us before?

-All of these issues wrap neatly into one overarching question: is Fantastic Beasts 2 full of canonical inconsistencies, or is there an explanation for all these apparent plot holes that will make itself clear later?
+All of these issues wrap neatly into one overarching question: is The Crimes of Grindelwald full of canonical inconsistencies, or is there an explanation for all these apparent plot holes that will make itself clear later?

 Why does Queenie make such a bizarre decision and what does this mean for her relationship with Jacob?